This Northern Energy and Gas Pipelines website has always been a public service effort.

 The Arctic Gas reference materials and observations he has provided were for historical, research and perhaps entertainment purposes, not promotional, though he always maintained that the Arctic route and mode — until advent of the ubiquitous and cheap gas shale phenomenon — carried with it the maximum economic benefits for the countries, the companies, states and provinces, the taxpayers and the consumers.
 His readers have appreciated the archive he provided.

 Mr. Harbour has argued that North America needs secure Arctic energy from this continent, and that Alaskan and Canadian investors are anxious to provide it.
-He has warned that if a project is infeasible, U.S. and Canadian citizens should be wary of outside investor interest, Harbour cautions, from hegemonic regimes such as China and Russia.
+He has warned U.S. and Canadian citizens to be wary of outside investor interest.
+Harbour especially challenges the motives of hegemonic regimes such as China and Russia.
 He has said the prosperity of whole new generations could depend on North America’s domestic energy success and that, “Success will depend on stakeholders’ effectiveness in building and maintaining sufficient relationships, cooperation, diplomacy, communication channels and appropriate compromise.”

 He also believed that democracies should not allow the economic rights of the many to be held hostage by the few members of strident, vocal, extremist, special interest groups.
 “Due process,” he said, “does not mean ‘do not proceed’.”